tdvance/getting_cleaning_data/README.md

 Open "run_analysis.R " in RStudio and "source" the file.

-When it finished running and prints a message, it will have saved the tidy data file into "xtidy.txt" in the working directory.
-In addition the xtidy variable will contain the tidy data frame, and the xtable variable will contain the complete table.
+The following line will perform the analysis and store the data frame in the variable "xtidy".
+    xtidy = run_analysis()

  See the "CodeBook.md" file in this repository for details on how the data is cleaned.